AmrDeveloper/EasyAdapter/docs/index.md

 # Easy Adapter

-Android Annotation Processing library to generate adapter easily from your model
+Android Annotation Processor library to generate adapter class easily from your model with a lot of customization

 ## Features